lavary/laravel-menu/README.md

 * **Menu as Bootstrap 3 Navbar**

-Laravel Menu provides a parital view out of the box which generates menu items in a bootstrap friendly format which you can **include** in your Bootstrap based navigation bars:
+Laravel Menu provides a parital view out of the box which generates menu items in a bootstrap friendly style which you can **include** in your Bootstrap based navigation bars:

 You can access the partial view via `Config::get('laravel-menu::views.bootstrap-items')`.